Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind

 \section{Abstract}

 Sinc-collocation methods are known to be efficient for Fredholm integral equations of the second kind, even if functions in the equations have endpoint singularity.
-However, existing methods have a drawback of inconsistent collocation points.
-The inconsistency makes implementation complicated, especially in the case of large-scale problems.
-To overcome the drawback, this study proposes another Sinc-collocation methods with consistent collocation points.
-By theoretical error analysis, this study shows that the proposed methods have the same convergence property as existing methods.
-Numerical experiments suggest the superiority of the proposed methods in implementation and computational cost.
+However, existing methods have the disadvantage of inconsistent collocation points.
+This inconsistency complicates the implementation of such methods, particularly for large-scale problems.
+To overcome this drawback, this study proposes another Sinc-collocation methods with consistent collocation points.
+The results of a theoretical error analysis show that the proposed methods have the same convergence property as existing methods.
+Numerical experiments suggest the superiority of the proposed methods in terms of implementation and computational cost.